marklchaves/projectx-clone/_posts/2019-07-07-cloudcannon-versus-wordpress.markdown

 #### Too Many Moving Parts (Plugin-arrhea)

 There are way too many moving parts in a typical WordPress site.
 These moving parts change all the time.
 E.g. WordPress versions, **PHP** versions, plugin updates, and theme upgrades.
 Most of my clients install too many plugins.
 For example, one of my clients has **over 50 plugins**.
-They don't even know which plugins they really need and most of them are outdated (one hasn't been supported for 6 years--no joke).
+They don't even know which plugins they really need, and most of them are outdated (one hasn't been supported for 6 years--no joke).
 I'm trying to get it down to high thirties, low forties (still too high for my liking).
 Auditing and pruning plugins is not easy.
 And, that's putting it lightly.
 It's been a work in progress for weeks and we're not done yet.
 I've only managed to prune about a dozen so far.
 Every WordPress developer knows having too many plugins is a **security risk** and performance killer.

 #### Uncontrollable Page Bloat

 Themes provide little control over what gets loaded on your web pages.
 More optimised themes give you some control.
-But, mostly **not** at page-level, i.e., site-wide control only.
-Page-level granularity is where you really need the control--it's vital for optimising a website.
+But, this control is generally **not** at the page-level, i.e., site-wide control only.
+Page-level granularity should be a *hard requirement* for optimising websites.

 Standard *general* purpose themes generate way too many *round-trips* to the server (135-156 server requests are common).
 Obviously, 156 server requests are a ridiculous **waste of resources** for every single page on the site.
 As a reference, **GTmetrix** (a leading site performance test tool) says **88** requests are the average.